tonaljs/tonal/API.md

 Transpose a note by an interval.

-This is an alias of `tonal.transpose`
+This function is currified.
+The orider of the parameters is indiferent.

 ### Parameters